Drugs A - Z

 What if I miss a dose?Keep appointments for follow-up doses as directed.
 It is important not to miss your monthly dose.
 Call your doctor or health care professional if you are unable to keep an appointment.

 - certain medicines for fungal infections like ketoconazole and itraconazole

 - grapefruit juice

-What should I watch for while using this medicine?Visit your doctor or health care professional for regular checks on your progress.
+What should I watch for while using this medicine?Your condition will be monitored carefully while you are receiving this medicine.
+Tell your doctor or healthcare professional if your symptoms do not start to get better or if they get worse.
 It may be several weeks before you see the full effects of this medicine.
 Do not suddenly stop taking this medicine.
 You may need to gradually reduce the dose.

 You may get dizzy or drowsy.
 Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.
 Do not stand or sit up quickly, especially if you are an older patient.
 This reduces the risk of dizzy or fainting spells.
 Alcohol can increase dizziness and drowsiness.
 Avoid alcoholic drinks.

 This medicine can reduce the response of your body to heat or cold.
 Dress warm in cold weather and stay hydrated in hot weather.
 If possible, avoid extreme temperatures like saunas, hot tubs, very hot or cold showers, or activities that can cause dehydration such as vigorous exercise.